bdobry/typowanko/README.md

 > After deploying, go to **Settings → Pages** in your GitHub repo and set Source to **GitHub Actions**.

+The workflow expects the GitHub repo variable `SYNC_API_BASE` to contain the deployed Worker URL.
+It also maps the optional repository secret `FOOTBALL_DATA_API_KEY` to `VITE_API_FOOTBALL_KEY` for browser-side API-FOOTBALL calls.
+Vite env values are bundled into the frontend, so do not treat `VITE_API_FOOTBALL_KEY` as private; prefer the Worker secret `API_FOOTBALL_KEY` for cloud automatic result refresh, and use the browser Settings override only when exposing that key is acceptable.

 ## Cloudflare

 Point a Cloudflare DNS CNAME to `<your-username>.github.io`.
 Set SSL/TLS to **Full** and enable the **Always Use HTTPS** rule.